-Each member of the Supervisory Board receives a fixed remuneration of EUR 10 thousand for each full financial year of service on the Supervisory Board.
+In addition to being reimbursed for their expenses and any VAT applicable on their remuneration and expenses, each member of the Supervisory Board receives a fixed remuneration of EUR 15,000.00 for each full financial year of service on the Supervisory Board, payable after the end of the financial year.
+The Chairman receives EUR 25,000.00 and the Deputy Chairman receives EUR 20,000.00.

 In addition, each member receives variable remuneration amounting to 0.5% of Group EBIT before variable Supervisory Board remuneration.
-The chairman receives twice the fixed and variable remuneration, the deputy chairman one and a half times of that amount.

-The total remuneration is presented under other current financial assets at the balance sheet date in the amount of EUR 62 thousand (previous year: EUR 45 thousand).
-The total remuneration for the Executive Board and the Supervisory Board amounts to EUR 1,698 thousand (previous year: EUR 2,265 thousand).
+The total remuneration is presented under other current financial assets at the balance sheet date in the amount of EUR 60 thousand (previous year: EUR 62 thousand).
+The total remuneration for the Executive Board and the Supervisory Board amounts to EUR 1,976 thousand (previous year: EUR 1,698 thousand).